Posted by Don MacPherson on September 3rd, 2012

 It’s interesting to note the eBay listing notes the piece is pencilled and inked by Lopresti, but information online indicates the cover was inked by Norm Rapmund.
 Furthermore, the art carries both Lopresti’s and Rapmund’s signatures (even on the black-and-white scan included with the auction listing).

-Lopresti got the bottom of things.
+Lopresti got to the bottom of things.
 He said the eBay seller had apparently planned to purchase the cover in question from the artist directly and decided to list it for sale before the deal was finalized, before he paid for it and before he had it in his possession.

 “He claims he had a verbal agreement to buy, but my seller in this instant denies that is true.
 More than likely what happened is the guy was trying to sell it before he bought it so he could then pay for it,” said Lopresti, whose latest project — Sword and Sorcery from DC — gets underway with its zero issue this month.